 Anti-choice groups created CPCs to look like comprehensive health clinics, but many are generally unregulated and unlicensed.
 For instance, they don't have to follow privacy-protection laws like your doctor or real clinics do.
 They use tactics that mislead women about pregnancy-related information.

 - Abortion can lead to sterility

 - Birth-control pills cause abortion

 There are more than 4,000 CPCs across the country.
-Some CPCs, highlighted in the map above, even get support from state governments to mislead women.
+Some CPCs even get support from state governments to mislead women.

 We can all agree that women never should be lied to when they need information about pregnancy.
 That's true no matter where you stand on the issue of abortion.
 It's time to hold CPCs accountable for misleading women.

 The government should only support legitimate health-care centers.
 Your taxpayer money should support centers that provide complete and accurate information to women.

 Women should have all the facts to make the best decision for their own health.

 Many of our affiliates have investigated CPCs in their states.
 See what they discovered.